 The City of Avondale Estates was founded by George Francis Willis in 1924.
-Willis' plans for the City were inspired by the trip he and his wife, Lottie, had taken to Stratford-upon-Avon, England.
+Willis' plans for the City were inspired by the trip he and his wife Lottie had taken to Stratford-upon-Avon, England.
 He aspired to recreate the majestic Tudor-Revival style architecture found at the birthplace of William Shakespeare.

-With the guidance of internationally known city planners, Willis proceeded to develop what would later be known as the only documented example of a planned city in the Southeast.
+With the guidance of internationally known city planners, Willis proceeded to develop what would later be known as the first documented example of a planned city in the Southeast.
 Today, Avondale Estates is named on the National Registrar of Historic Places.

 On Labor Day 1955,

 Avondale Estates neighbors Joe Rogers Sr. and Tom Forkner founded the

 first Waffle House restaurant.
 The name was inspired by the most popular

 item on the original menu.
 The restaurant's focus on fast-food speed

 and round-the-clock service reflected mid-century societal shifts toward